technomancy/leiningen/README.md

 ## Building

-Generally a <tt>lein self-install</tt> will get you what you need.
-Occasionally this will fail for very new SNAPSHOT versions since the standalone jar will not have been uploaded yet.
+You don't need to "build" Leiningen per se, but when you're using a checkout you will need to get its dependencies in place.
 If you have a copy of an older Leiningen version around (installed as lein-stable, for example), then you can run "lein-stable deps" in your checkout.

-Otherwise you can use Maven:
+Alternatively a <tt>lein self-install</tt> will usually get you what you need.
+However, this will occasionally fail for very new SNAPSHOT versions since the standalone jar will not have been uploaded yet.

+You can also use Maven, just for variety's sake:

     $ mvn dependency:copy-dependencies
     $ mv target/dependency lib